Guidelines

 7. Persons preparing for Holy Communion cannot eat nor drink as of midnight until after Communion.

 8. Men must never cover their heads in church and women should have their heads covered.
 Attire for both men and women must be modest.
-With the exception to very young children, shorts are not allowed.
+Shorts are not allowed.
 One should never wear tee shirts, sports attire or gaudy garments.
 Women should never wear pants or miniskirts.
+The convent has skirt covers for those who need it.
+One can ask the nuns for such covering.

 9. No one should take Holy Communion with lipstick on.

-10. When approaching the Chalice, arms should be folded over the chest, left over right.
-Upon standing in front of the priest, state your Christened name clearly so that it will be heard by the clergy.
+10. When approaching the Chalice, arms should be folded over the chest, right over left.
+Upon standing in front of the priest, state your Baptismal name clearly so that it will be heard by the communing priest.
 Open your mouth wide.
 Upon receiving the Holy Mysteries, close your mouth around the spoon gently.
 Kiss only the bottom of the Chalice.
-Never reach out for the Chalice nor attempt to kiss the priests hand.
+Never reach out for the Chalice nor attempt to kiss the priest’s hand.

-13. Following Holy Communion one should piously return home, retain a prayerful peaceful calm, do good works and exert all our efforts not to return to the sins from which they have cleansed.
+12. Following Holy Communion one should piously return home, retain a prayerful peaceful calm, do good works and be sure to avoid the returning to the sins that one has confessed.

-14. If you have any questions or are unsure of what to do, please speak with the nuns or clergy.
+13. If you have any questions or are unsure of what to do, please speak with one of the priests and always follow the advice of your spiritual father.